ZhuangLab/storm-analysis/doc/source/analysis.rst

    .. note:: At this point it is probably a good idea to check your PSF using a tool like ImageJ.

    .. note:: If you are doing spectrally resolved STORM (`SR-STORM <http://dx.doi.org/10.1038/nmeth.3528>`_)
-	     include the command line argument ``--normalize True`` and skip the next step.
+	     include the command line argument ``--normalize`` and skip the next step.

 7. Normalize the PSFs relative to each other. ::